How Trees Can Help Cool Urban Heat Islands

 Urban trees offer broad economic benefits through air pollution removal, carbon sequestration, lowered energy use in buildings and reduced emissions from power plants.

-The Forest Service making up to $1 billion available in grants for investments that increase equitable access to urban tree canopy in disadvantaged communities, broaden community engagement in local urban forest planning, and improve community and urban forest resilience to climate change.
+The Forest Service is making up to $1 billion available in grants for investments that increase equitable access to urban tree canopy in disadvantaged communities, broaden community engagement in local urban forest planning, and improve community and urban forest resilience to climate change.

 In addition to planting trees, there are many things cities can do with urban design to reduce the impact of extreme heat: